hallambaker/Mathematical-Mesh/Web/Reference/profile.md

-    import   Import the specified profile data to the specified file list   List all profiles on the local machine pin   Get a pin value to pre-authorize a connection publish   Create a new device profile and register the corresponding URI. purge   Purge the Mesh recovery key from this device recover   Recover escrowed profile
+    import   Import the specified profile data to the specified file list   List all profiles on the local machine pin   Get a pin value to pre-authorize a connection purge   Purge the Mesh recovery key from this device recover   Recover escrowed profile
     status   Return the status of the account catalogs and spools